 What can be said about Christmas in the 1990s in Jamaica?
-I might be telling my age if I go back too far but basically the historical perspective surrounds country people who make a lot of preparation both at home, at the workplace, their places of business whatever.
-At home it starts with cleaning up the place, both outside and inside.
-Walls are painted, the lawn is properly manicured, stones and trees are white washed (a small portion of the trunk).
-I never could understand the latter, as to whether it was meant to resemble a white christmas.
+I might be telling my age if I go back too far but basically, the historical perspective surrounds country people who make a lot of preparation both at home, at the workplace, their places of business whatever.
+At home, it starts with cleaning up the place, both outside and inside.
+Walls are painted, the lawn is properly manicured, stones and trees are whitewashed (a small portion of the trunk).
+I never could understand the latter, as to whether it was meant to resemble a white Christmas.
 An animal is killed, a pig or a goat, and this is done a few days before Christmas.
 The meat shared with the neighbours or there is an exchange of whatever the other person has to offer.
-Large white yams, fruits, vegetables etcetera are reapeed.
-Some is sold if the person sells in themarket or in the vicinity of where he or she lives.
+Large white yams, fruits, vegetables etcetera are reaped.
+Some are sold if the person sells in the market or in the vicinity of where he or she lives.
 A lot of sharing goes on.

 Streets, homes, stores, shops, supermarkets, gas stations, you name it – are beautifully decorated with lights, and other decorations.
 We call it the silly season, productivity is low, low, low, there is only the feeling of good cheer and jubilation.

 Lots of parties, nuf, nuf, nuf,.
 Lots of liquor flow, flow, flow,…..
-There is a damper to this however.
-The Constabulary force has a breathalyser test, so those who formerly went to parties and drank too much are now somewhat cautious that they may get caught in the traffic trap and have some problems for the season.
+There is a damper to this, however.
+The Constabulary force has a breathalyzer test, so those who formerly went to parties and drank too much are now somewhat cautious that they may get caught in the traffic trap and have some problems for the season.

 Baking lots of cakes and puddings is a great feature of Christmas.

-This is another feature of christmas in Jamaica.
+This is another feature of Christmas in Jamaica.
 The streets are closed off in major towns and the City of Kingston.
 No traffic is allowed to pass in this area.
 Vendors spread their wares all over the road and the children are allowed to browse and shop along with their parents.
-Thye purchase gifts for their friends etcetra.
+Thye purchase gifts for their friends etcetera.

-I have just learnt about Punch de Creme (which is a Caribbean punch) which is similar to the one I know.
+I have just learned about Punch de Creme (which is a Caribbean punch) which is similar to the one I know.